-These systems are in operation at the LIGO facilities, and were successful during Advanced LIGO's first Observing run.
+The R&D for baseline Advanced LIGO isolation and suspension sub-systems is complete.
+These systems are in operation at the LIGO facilities, and were successful during Advanced LIGO's first two observing runs.
 Upgrades to the Suspension and Seismic Isolation and Alignment System are grouped into four broad categories: In section 6.1 we describe ongoing work on immediate improvements and risk reduction for the baseline Advanced LIGO detector.
-In section 6.2, we describe the A+ improvements which can improve the baseline sensitivity without substantially altering the existing equipment.
+In section 6.2, we describe the A+ (and beyond) improvements which can improve the baseline sensitivity without substantially altering the existing equipment.
 In section 6.3 we describe the Voyager R&D which will make more substantial changes and allow us to operate with cooled optics, and finally in section 6.4 we describe the long term work on suspension and isolation systems which build the foundation for the ultimate ground-based gravitational wave detectors.

-6.1 Vibration Isolation R&D for Incremental Upgrades to Advanced LIGO
+6.1 Vibration Isolation and Control R&D for Incremental Upgrades to Advanced LIGO

-There is ongoing R&D work to provide incremental improvements to Advanced LIGO to improve performance of the aLIGO vibration isolation and suspensions, and improving the duty cycle of the observatories by making the instruments more capable of withstanding high winds and teleseismic earthquakes.
+There is ongoing R&D work to provide incremental improvements to Advanced LIGO to improve performance of the aLIGO vibration isolation and suspensions, and improving the stable operation of the observatories by making the instruments more capable of withstanding high winds and teleseismic earthquakes.
 This type of work is designed to be easily incorporated with the existing detector systems with minimal disruption of the Observatories.
 These upgrades include work to add additional environmental sensors and incorporate them into the controls, adding more sophisticated control algorithms to improve performance during unusual environmental conditions, small mechanical changes to damp vibration modes, and relatively modest changes to the facilities.